Sambit1994/Data-Modeling-FastAI/Titanic Survival Prediction/Readme.md

-The folder contains scripts to model tabular data using the Titanic survival database.
-The database can be collected from here: [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic)
+The folder contains scripts to model tabular data using the Titanic survival data.
+The dataset can be collected from here: [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic)

 The two Kaggle notebooks present NN models to predict the survival rate using passengers' information.
-The scripts are based on the FastAi course
+The scripts are based on the FastAI course

 titanic-survival-pred-scratch.py:
 Traditional machine learning with Scikit-learn.
 Manual feature engineering and interpretable models like logistic regression.